Carlos Fonseca: Taking up arms

 Fidel Castro and the 26th of July Movement took power in Cuba on January 1, 1959.
+In February of that year, Fonseca, as well as many other more prominent Nicaraguan radicals, traveled to Cuba.

 The Cuban Revolution was a major event all over Latin America and sparked both great concern and a sense of possibility in Nicaragua.
-The Cuban Revolution was a central event in Fonseca's political evolution as it convinced him that a revolution was possible and that organisation was necessary.
-Just as the Cuban revolution was organized outside the framework of the Cuban Communist Party, he came to believe that a Nicaraguan revolutionary movement could be created outside of the PSN and other pre-existing groups.
+The Cuban Revolution was a central event in Fonseca's political evolution as it convinced him that a revolution was possible and that organisation to prepare for that was necessary.
+He also came to believe that the PSN was not suited to that task and that a Nicaraguan revolutionary movement could be created outside of the PSN and other existing groups.

-The rebel victory in Cuba was mirrored by an increase in armed anti-Somoza actions in Nicaragua.
-Fonseca took part in one such uprising in 1959.
-In February of that year, Fonseca, as well as many other more prominent Nicaraguan radicals, traveled to Cuba.
+Others felt the same, as the rebel victory in Cuba was mirrored by an increase in armed anti-Somoza actions in Nicaragua.
+In 1959 Fonseca left Guatemala for Honduras and joined the "Rigoberto López Pérez" guerrilla column led by Commander Rafael Somarriba.
+That group had the support of the Cuban government through Che Guevara in the fight against the Somoza dictatorship; there were also numerous Cuban members in the column.

-In mid-1959, Fonseca joined a Nicaraguan guerrilla brigade which had a training camp in southern Honduras.
-On June 24, 1959, the brigade was ambushed by Honduran and Nicaraguan troops in Honduras, ending in the death of several rebels and the wounding and capturing of many others, including Fonseca.
+On June 24, 1959, the brigade was ambushed by Honduran and Nicaraguan troops in El Chaparral, Honduras, ending in the death of several rebels and the wounding and capture of many others, including Fonseca, who suffered a bullet wound to the lung.
+He was treated at the San Felipe General Hospital in Tegucigalpa.Fonseca was eventually flown, along with other guerillas held by Honduras, to Cuba.

 The incident marked the end of Fonseca's relationship with the PSN.
 Whereas Fonseca's revolutionary zeal increased in the aftermath of the ambush, the PSN became convinced that a revolution in Nicaragua was impossible.
-Labelling Fonseca and other Nicaraguans who fought in the brigade as too "guerrilla-ist," the PSN expelled Fonseca and the others.
+Labeling Fonseca and other Nicaraguans who fought in the brigade as too "guerrilla-ist," the PSN expelled Fonseca and the others.